Liover Peguero Preview, Player Props: Pirates vs. Cardinals

 - The Cardinals pitching staff ranks 28th in the league with a collective eight strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.58).
+- The Cardinals have a 4.64 team ERA that ranks 23rd across all league pitching staffs.

-- Cardinals pitchers combine to surrender the fewest home runs in baseball (126 total, one per game).
+- The Cardinals surrender the first-fewest home runs in baseball (128 total, one per game).

-- Rom starts for the first time this season for the Cardinals.
+- Thompson (2-5) makes the start for the Cardinals, his third of the season.

+- His most recent appearance was on Saturday against the New York Mets, when the lefty went five innings, surrendering two earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.